-Investigators have released new data regarding the Malaysian Airlines Flight 370 that disappeared in March.
+Investigators have released the data regarding the Malaysian Airlines Flight 370 that disappeared in March.

 On Tuesday, the government released the raw satellite data about the flight.
-The data comes from Britain's Inmarsat company.
-The other navigation systems became disabled in the crash.
-With the raw data gained from Inmarsat, they were able to determine the direction of the plane by measuring “the frequency of the signals sent to the satellite.”
+The data comes from Britain’s Inmarsat company.
+The other navigation systems did become disabled in the crash.
+With the raw data was gained from Inmarsat, they were able to determine the direction of the plane by measuring “the frequency of the signals sent to the satellite.”

 “It’s a whole lot of stuff that is not very important to know,” said Michael Exner, a satellite engineer who has been independently researching the calculations, according to the Associated Press.
 “There are probably two or three pages of important stuff, the rest is just noise.
 It doesn’t add any value to our understanding.”